lucaskruger/INF01147-Compilers/README.md

 Branch naming:
-    issE(num): fixes based of teacher feedback after the project has been submitted decE(num): developing new functionalities
+    issE(num): fixes based on teacher's feedback after the project has been submitted decE(num): developing new functionalities for respective development stage

 Tags: